-Carbon Intensity in SPP funds listed in SEK as compared to relevant index (t CO2e / 1 million SEK Sales Revenue) Carbon Intensity in Storebrand funds listed in NOK as compared to relevant index (t CO2e / 1 million NOK Sales Revenue) Disclaimer Carbon footprinting is just one of many metrics that need to be considered to get an overview of a fund's total impact on ESG factors (environmental, social, governance).
+Carbon footprinting is just one of many metrics that need to be considered to get an overview of a fund's total climate-related risks.
+The carbon footprint is a snapshot of what the emissions from the companies in the fund's holdings look like.
+The calculations are not comprehensive and indirect emissions are not included.
+The metric does not measure how the portfolio contributes to a low-carbon society.
 More information on Storebrand's investment practices and funds can be found on delphi.no, skagenfondene.no, sppfonder.se and storebrandfunds.com.
 Historic revenue is not a guarantee for future revenues.
 Investments in mutual funds can both increase and decrease in value and it is not guaranteed that you will receive the entire original investment.